 And if you really want to see the power of photo software, before and after shots of attractive fashion models made beautiful are featured at Shan Canfield's site Shanzcan at: http://www.shanzcan.com/photoshopahol.html

 under the menu item "photo retouch gallery".
 Most of her step-by-step tutorials for Photoshop are fairly easily duplicated in Elements Two or newer if you take it slowly and do exactly what she says, allowing for the program command differences.
 In Elements the equivalent command, but perhaps with a different shortcut or name, may be in an Elements menu.
 So experiment and have fun; the worst that can happen is that you get more familiar with your own software.
+[I am assuming you kept the original photo somewhere safe, and are now working and practicing on a copy.]

 Okay, we got way off our workshop subject here, but the simple truth is that your digital camera is going to take lots of people and event and vacation shots.
 Now you also know that near miracles can be achieved using fairly simple techniques in good photo manipulation programs when an irreplaceable photo needs repair or improvement.

-Elements 6 Is Here -- Do You Need to Upgrade?
+Elements 14 Is Here -- Do You Need to Upgrade?

-If you already have Elements 2 or 3 or 4 or 5, I would opine that the upgrade to 6 is too expensive for what little extra you will get.
-By now you have learned how to use the program, and may have added some free plug-ins or learned techniques or bought books to enpower the basic program.
-Chances are you have another program to organize photos, or you are perfectly happy with Elements 2's ability to make folders and move/copy/edit/rename photos.
-Or you are happy with Windows Explorer [the file manager Explorer, not to be confused with their Internet Explorer Web program].
+Situations FOR NOT Upgrading.
+By now you have learned how to use the program, and may have added some free plug-ins or learned techniques or bought books to empower the basic program.
+Chances are you have another program to organize photos, or you are happy with Element's ability to make folders and move/copy/edit/rename photos and its Organizer is incredibly powerful (you could spend or waste a lot of time with it).
+Or you may be perfectly happy using Microsoft's Windows Explorer and its folder and file functions accessed through the My Computer menu [we mean Microsoft's file manager Explorer, not to be confused with their Internet Explorer Web program].
 Under XP, Windows Explorer has a very handy view-thumbnails mode that can be used easily to reorganize, rename, etc. all your photos.
-Version 3/4/5/6 has a built-in photo album organizer.
-My opinion: save your money unless you only have a computer with Vista.
+Elements versions 3 through 14 have a built-in photo album Organizer.
+This powerful Organizer works best if you spend a few minutes with it whenever you bring new pix into your computer; if you get too far behind, organizing the Organizer could become onerous.

 And most of the tricks in the later books will work fine with earlier versions of Elements, or other photo programs.
 The ones that do not work with your software (because you do not have a new feature available only from the upgrade) can often be accomplished via a work-around.
 Many new features are one-step shortcuts that can be achieved with other software in a few manual steps.
 Experiment.
 Your current program can do a lot more than you (or most magazine reviewers) think.